demersdesigns/baseplate/README.md

 3. All file edits you make are automatically reflected in any of the browsers that have your project open.

 ###Using the living styleguide
-1. For every .scss file that you want to include in your styleguide, create a corresponsing markdown file with the same name.
-Example: _buttons.scss and _buttons.md.
-2. In your .scss file, write the style rules that you want to use in your project
-3. In the markdown file, you can write documentation about your styles and HTML with the appropriate structure and class names to correspond with the stylesheet.
-The [readme for the project](https://github.com/livingstyleguide/livingstyleguide#readme) provides the best documentation of how to get started with this.
-4. Now, every time you make edits to your .scss or corresponding markdown files, the updated styleguide will be created.
-5. You can view the generated styleguide by visiting http://localhost:3000/styleguide/styleguide.html
+1. The styleguide.md file in the assets/sass folder can be customized as needed and will serve as the index page for your styleguide.
+2. Refer to the KSS documentation for instructions on how to add documentation to your stylesheets.
+3. When .scss files are saved, the styleguide and associated css styles will update and reload the page.
+4. A styleguide folder will be generated in the assets folder and will be viewable in the browser at `http://localhost:3000/styleguide`